 Former classmate June Farley recalled that, "He was a great all-rounder, very popular," and added that, "Our class should have known he would go far when he mesmerised us playing Shylock at the age of 15."
 Young Patrick also took the lead part in a school production of Much Ado About Nothing and was an enthusiastic member of the Caxton Players, He appeared in a play called "Ante-Room" for the 1943 Grimsby and Cleethorpes Drama Festival, and in the same year played Mr Collins in "I Have Five Daughters", an adaptation of "Pride and Prejudice.".
 A review of the play said, "Outstanding was Patrick Cheeseman in the part of...a calculating, snobbish cleric.
 He alone of the men wore the costume of the period as though it belonged to him, and his performance all through was one of the highlights of the production."
 However, at one point he apparantly thought of becoming a Roman Catholic priest and attended St Cuthberts in Durham ("A great place for churning out priests")

-"When I was a pupil at Wintringham Boys' Grammar School, I was awarded a scholarship and told I would receive £300 a year from the council," he later recalled,"However, I was then called up into the Navy, and when I came out I received a university grant from the Government.
-Nobody gave me the reason for this, but I still reckon I am owed £900 by Grimsby Town Council." ( this last observation was a joke, as Wymark was trying to convince the Council to establish a civic theatre in Grimsby).
+"When I was a pupil at Wintringham Boys' Grammar School, I was awarded a scholarship and told I would receive three hundred pounds a year from the council," he later recalled,"However, I was then called up into the Navy, and when I came out I received a university grant from the Government.
+Nobody gave me the reason for this, but I still reckon I am owed nine hundred pounds by Grimsby Town Council." ( this last observation was a joke, as Wymark was trying to convince the Council to fund a civic theatre in Grimsby).

 Professor John Lawlor recalled that Wymark had confided one beneficial legacy of his time as a Midshipman inthe Mediterranean.
 "The 'Wilder Walk' (a frustrated pacing up and down with scowling concentration) was learned during National Service on the bridges of HM Minesweepers,'Trying to look as if I had the faintest idea what was going on'!"

-On leaving the Navy, he attended University College, London, to study English Literature, but never forgot his love of performance.
+On leaving the Navy, he attended University College, London, to study English Literature, and became a leading light of the drama society.
 During his vacation he returned to Grimsby in September 1950 to direct the Caxton Players in a production of Pirandello's Six Characters in Search of An Author.
-He was part of the "Barrow Poets" group which proposed to sell poetry from street barrows during the Festival of London.
-When London country Council refused them a license, the group began performing in pubs.
-In the same year he dropped out of University College to join the Old Vic Theatre School.He made his first professional stage appearance that year in a walk-on part in Othello and also appeared in the Theatre School's production of The Comedy of Errors.
+In 1951, he was recruited by a group of recent UCL graduates into the "Barrow Poets" group.
+The group proposed to sell poetry from street barrows during the Festival of London.
+When London County Council refused them a license, the Brewers Society offered them a circuit of pubs on the South Bank at which they could perform poetry.
+In the same year, Wymark dropped out of University College to join the Old Vic Theatre School.He made his first professional stage appearance that year in a walk-on part in Othello and also appeared in the Theatre School's production of The Comedy of Errors.

 From 1951, he graduated to the Old Vic, appearing in The Other Heart and Murder in the Cathedral.